 The Experience So Far

 “We spent about a month in Ladakh in extreme winters to experience the life of locals residing there in harsh weather conditions.
 We also spent a month camping on the Ganges at Kumbh Mela in Allahabad two years ago.
-We spent about four months travelling through various villages in Rajasthan.
-We’ve travelled through rural belts of Uttar Pradesh.
+We spent about four months traveling through various villages in Rajasthan.
+We’ve traveled through rural belts of Uttar Pradesh.
 We also spent three months in Nagaland.
-We’ve also travelled through some remote tribal and rural belts of Kerala and Tamil Nadu.
+We’ve also traveled through some remote tribal and rural belts of Kerala and Tamil Nadu.
 That pretty much sums up our travels so far.

 The challenges we face with every community are unique in their own ways.
 For instance, when we went to visit the Malasar Tribe in Nelliampathy, Kerala, at around 11 pm we were taken to the police station and interrogated for 45 minutes because we were asking questions on the tribes who have been suffering for more than a decade owing to land displacement.
 In the pretext of confirming that we might be aiding Maoists or terrorists, they discouraged us from going to the tribal settlement.
 We didn’t back down, and in the end, we decided to visit the tribe and understand their situation.”

 How Can You Help “Rest Of My Family”

 “Our only source of income is our documentary work.
 We also freelance with a few publications.
 But documenting and freelancing pays very little in India.
 So far we have been living a paycheck-to-paycheck life.
 We have come so far only through our dedication, honesty, sincerity and support of the rest of our human family.
 We will let that decide our future course too.
 We just want to go as far as we can in the direction of our calling“, says Akshatha and Piyush.